 Other factors increasing crop diversification include the use of organic practices, the legal structure of the farm, and useful sources of information.
 Operations using organic practices are more likely to diversify their crop mix (P < 0.01), which may be due to the use of intercropping and crop rotations practices commonly adopted by organic farmers (Ponisio et al., 2015).
 By diversifying crop production in organic systems, farmers aim to increase ecological interaction that helps improve yield and profitability of their operations.
 Operations structured as sole proprietorships were 4% more likely to increase crop diversification (P < 0.05).
 The flexibility and control of a sole proprietorship may encourage growers to engage in diversification and differentiation strategies that increase market access and profitability.
-Our findings show that access to information is a major determinant of increasing crop diversification.
-Farmers accessing useful information from Extension services are 4% more likely to diversify their crop mix (P < 0.05).
+Our findings show that access to information from Extension services are 4% more likely to diversify their crop mix (P < 0.05).
 Other researchers have reported having access to Extension information increases the adoption of farming practices and technologies (Oladele, 2005; Mussema et al., 2015; Mwololo et al., 2019).